species

 Attempting to Prevent Your Exit from a Room

 Here are key signs that will help you spot if your dog has a dominance aggression issue.
 Does your dog growl or bite at you when you pet it?
 If you ask your dog to move from a spot, will it bark or act aggressively?
 Does it try to stop you from leaving a room?
+The big one that most people experience is “my dog is just protective of me”.
+This is not the case.
+Your dog views you like a toy or what we refer to as a limited resource.
+In the dog’s mind, you are a source of affection.
+They are protecting that not you.
+If you do something the dog does not approve of they will bite.
+This is the time to start aggression dog training.
 All of these are signs of dominance aggression.
 Do not worry, we can help, aggressive dog training is possible.

 If your dog barks, air snaps, or even bites, it does not mean you have a bad or broken dog.
-There are alternative solutions other than putting a dog down.
+There are alternative solutions other than putting a dog down or surrendering to a shelter.
+Growling, barking, air snapping and even a bite are forms of communication that we need to listen to.
+Your dog is trying to express themselves the only way they know how.
+Through training, leadership, and management you will learn what your dog is saying, how to address it and control it.

-Humans selectively breed the traits, naturally found in wolves, they want to exploit from a dog for their benefit.
-Humans breed, high prey drive and high fight drive into German Shepherds and other shepherd breeds to work with livestock and humans.
-They also breed out high prey drive and aggression in Labs, so they make good family dogs.
-Unfortunately, there are people who breed dogs simply because they want to make money.
+Humans selectively breed the traits, naturally found in wolves, they want to exploit for their benefit.
+Humans breed, high prey drive into German Shepherds and other shepherd breeds to work with livestock and humans.
+They also breed out high prey drive and aggression in Labs, so they make good family dogs and amazing hunting dogs.
+Unfortunately, some people breed dogs simply because they want to make money.
 They have no concern for breed integrity or the traits they breed in or out of dogs.
 You might be reading this and say, “Jared, I came to your site because my lab bit my bestie and is mean.”
 A variety of things can lead up to a bite.
 That is why our consultation can take several hours.
 Here is a great lecture by Stanley Coren about dog behavior.
 I highly suggest you watch it.

 Types of Dog Aggression